geetman/Kracken-Script/README.md

 **#Note#**

-Please use the html, MAC, or Web Type
+Please use the html Type

 **#Commands#**